Why did they kill off Colby in Yellowstone? Possible reasons explored

 In an unexpected turn of events, Yellowstone Season 5, Episode 12 saw the sad death of Colby (played by Denim Richards), a much-loved character since the show began.
 This tragic event, which happened during a dangerous horse incident, left viewers very upset about losing a character who had developed a lot throughout the series.

-Colby’s death was connected to the troubles at the Dutton ranch, but it also showed his deep loyalty and bravery, making him a true cowboy and hero.
-The big question is: why did the show’s creators decide to kill off Colby at this point?
-It seems like this decision was made to fit the story, develop the characters, and reflect the harsh reality of Yellowstone’s world.
+Colby’s death was not only connected to the troubles at the Dutton ranch but also showcased his deep loyalty and bravery, making him a true cowboy and hero.
+The big question is why the show’s creators decided to kill off Colby at this point.
+This decision seems to fit the story, develop the characters, and reflect the harsh reality of Yellowstone’s world.

-The episode featured a heartfelt goodbye for Colby, contrasting with his sweet phone call to Teeter (played by Jennifer Landon), during which they both said "I love you" sincerely.
-Below, we see how exactly the whole thing went down.
+The episode featured a heartfelt goodbye for Colby, contrasting with his sweet phone call to Teeter (played by Jennifer Landon), during which they both said, "I love you."
+Below, we see how exactly the whole scene went down.

 Deepening Yellowstone's heart through yet another death

-Colby’s passing, though sad, made the show’s emotions stronger.
+Colby’s passing, though sad, elevated the show’s emotions.
 His bond with Teeter became one of Yellowstone's few gentle stories.

-The sincere conversation between these two characters led to a shocking turn, making the episode more emotional.
-Jen Landon’s acting as Teeter showed how deeply Colby’s death affected the characters.
+The sincere conversation between these two characters led to a shocking turn, making the episode emotionally charged.
+Jen Landon’s acting as Teeter shows how deeply Colby’s death affects the characters.

 In one of the episode’s most heartbreaking moments, Teeter said: